Orgasm: Brain

-Health
+Health aspects of orgasm

-General

-Orgasm, and sexual activity as a whole, are physical activities that can require exertion of many major bodily systems.
+Potential health benefits

+Numerous studies indicate a link between frequent sexual activity, particularly orgasm, and improved health.
+These associations have been observed in both women and men.
+Research has found that sexual activity involving orgasm is associated with better sleep quality, and orgasm in women has been linked to greater relationship satisfaction.
 A 1997 study in the BMJ based upon 918 men aged 45–59 found that after a ten-year follow-up, men who had fewer orgasms were twice as likely to die of any cause as those having two or more orgasms per week.
 A follow-up in 2001 which focused more specifically on cardiovascular health found that having sex three or more times per week was associated with a 50 percent reduction in the risk of heart attack or stroke.
-There is some research suggesting that greater resting heart rate variability is associated with orgasms through penile-vaginal intercourse without additional simultaneous clitoral stimulation.
+There is some research suggesting that greater resting heart rate variability is associated with orgasms through penile-vaginal intercourse without additional simultaneous clitoral stimulation; however, most studies linking orgasm to health have examined correlations only, making it difficult to infer causality, although researchers believe that these findings suggest real benefits of orgasm and sexual activity.

+Postorgasmic illness syndrome

 A small percentage of men have a disease called postorgasmic illness syndrome (POIS), which causes severe muscle pain throughout the body and other symptoms immediately following ejaculation.
 The symptoms last for up to a week.
 Some doctors speculate that the frequency of POIS "in the population may be greater than has been reported in the academic literature", and that many people with POIS are undiagnosed.